-It spells out how to avoid falling victim to the classic leadership trap known as “reverse delegation”, the natural tendency to offer assistance by taking back a task you’ve assigned to someone else.
+The column spells out, step-by-step, how to avoid falling victim to the classic leadership trap known as “reverse delegation”, the natural tendency to offer assistance by taking back a task you’ve assigned to someone else.

 Reverse delegation occurs far more often than leaders realize (or that they are willing to admit).
+It is a very easy trap to fall into.
 But if you are committed to not allowing your personal workload to escalate AND to building skills and confidence in your people, then it is critical that you know how to respectfully and effectively push back when it occurs.

-Take a read-through please (How to Stop Doing Your Employees’ Work For Them) and then come on back to the blog and share your thoughts.
+So take a read-through, and then come on back to the blog and share your thoughts.
 Have you fallen victim to this classic leadership trap?
 If not, what has been your approach to avoid reverse delegation?
 Please share so that we can all learn from one another.